wengchienwei/classical-cv-product-segmentation/README.md

 ## Overview

-This project evaluates four classical segmentation methods (grabcut, k-means, watershed) on product images from the dis5k dataset.
+This project evaluates three classical segmentation methods (grabcut, k-means, watershed) on product images from the dis5k dataset.
 The goal is to compare classical approaches without deep learning and analyze their strengths and limitations.

 ## Project Structure
 ```